-where $||.||_p$ is any norm function.
-In our experiments in Section \ref{sec:experiments}, $l^2$ norm was used as the norm function.
-To ensure that the model learns to correctly classify the selected data points that come from the labeled data set $\{\psi_k \in X\}$, a supervised loss function, $Loss_{sup}$, in our case cross entropy shown as $H$, was considered to compare the predicted label, $f_\theta(\psi_k)$ for the selected data point with the ground-truth label $y_k$.
+To ensure that the model learns to correctly classify the labeled data points $\{\psi_k \in X\}$, a supervised loss function, $Loss_{ce}$, in our case cross entropy shown as $H$, was considered to compare the predicted label, $f_\theta(\psi_k)$ for the labeled data point with the ground-truth label $y_k$.